 "Simple, but not easy" Dean Lister

-This quote is regularly used by Dean Lister when giving grappling and BJJ training sessions and seminars to explain a concept or technique.
-It's one of the best quotes I've heard in the past year because it hits a lot of nails on the head.
+This is a quote that Grappling World Champion Dean Lister uses all the time when he gives training sessions and seminars in grappling and BJJ to describe a technique.
+And its one of the best quotes I have heard last year as it hits many nails on the head.

-I met Dean last September at UFC Fight Night in Hamburg, where he stood in Peter Sobotta's corner.
-Dean himself is a former UFC fighter, Brazilian Jiu Jitsu World Champion and 3-time ADCC Submission Grappling World Champion.
-He teaches all over the world and likes to use this quote in connection with learning certain techniques and it means that although a technique is simple, it is not easy to execute.
+I met Dean last September at the UFC Fight Night in Hamburg as he was cornering Peter Sobotta.
+Dean is a former UFC fighter himself, a Brazilian Jiu Jitsu World Champion and a 3time ADCC Submission Grappling World Champion.
+He teaches all over the world and likes to use this quote a lot when teaching techniques.
+It basically means, a technique is simple in itself, but not easy in execution.

-Just like learning the techniques of Brazilian Jiu Jitsu - BJJ for short - progress in strength training is "simple, but not easy".
-Many trainers struggle to build muscle and strength, as well as lose body fat.
+Same as learning techniques and progressing in Brazilian Jiu Jitsu - short BJJ - success and progression in weight training is "simple, but not easy".
+Many trainees have a hard time to loose body fat as well as build size and strength.
+Why?
 Because it's simple, but not easy.

-2. Eat more - and most importantly, eat more protein
+2. Eat more good food - and eat more protein

 Simple, but not easy.

-Image: Tobias lost over 40kg of body fat in 16 months.
+Picture: Tobias has lost over 40kg body fat in 16 months.
 How?
-Through progressive training, food, sleep and consistency.
+Progressive training, good food, great sleep and consistency.
 Simple, but not easy.